25 Dorset Drive

 If you are acting on behalf of a UK Corporation, the Notary will check the due incorporation and good standing of the company and confirm its directors.
 If the company has more than one director, board minutes will be required to authorise the signatories to sign the document(s) in question and have them notarised.

 For a non-UK Corporation, one or more of the following documents should be provided:

-The cost will depend on the number of documents to be notarised, the professional time required to be spent, the complexity of the matter, your timescale, any legalisation requirements, travel time etc.
+The cost will depend on the number of documents to be notarised, the number of signatories, the professional time required to be spent, the complexity of the matter, your timescale, any legalisation requirements, travel time etc.

-To obtain a quote please contact me with the following information:
+To obtain a specific quote please contact me with the following information:

 Notaries are required to maintain a Notarial Register of the details of the matter.
 They must retain copies of the documents they notarise, as well as of the identity documents produced by the signatory.

 The Notaries Complaints Procedure is set out in full in my Terms of Business.